ietf-wg-cellar/ebml-specification/specification.markdown

 7            | 0 to 2^49-2
 8            | 0 to 2^56-2

-If the length of Element Data equals 2^(n*7)-1 then the octet length of the Element Data Size MUST be at least n+1.
+If the length of Element Data equals 2^(n\*7)-1 then the octet length of the Element Data Size MUST be at least n+1.
 This rule prevents an Element Data Size from being expressed as a reserved value.
 For example, an Element with an octet length of 127 MUST NOT be encoded in an Element Data Size encoding with a one octet length.
 The following table clarifies this rule by showing a valid and invalid expression of an Element Data Size with a VINT\_DATA of 127 (which is equal to 2^(1*7)-1).

 VINT\_WIDTH | VINT\_MARKER | VINT\_DATA     | Element Data Size Status
 -----------:|-------------:|---------------:|---------------------------
             | 1            |        1111111 | Reserved (meaning Unknown)
 0           | 1            | 00000001111111 | Valid (meaning 127 octets)

--   Data
-    -   Integers are stored in their standard big-endian form (no UTF-like encoding), only the size may differ from their usual form (24 or 40 bits for example).
-    -   The Signed Integer is just the big-endian representation trimmed from some 0x00 and 0xFF where they are not meaningful (sign).
-For example -2 can be coded as 0xFFFFFFFFFFFFFE or 0xFFFE or 0xFE and 5 can be coded 0x000000000005 or 0x0005 or 0x05.

 ## EBML Element Types